 - Our school hall is used for the eating of school meals and packed lunches, and this is where our kitchen is located.
 In order to accommodate all children we operate three sittings; one for lower school, one for middle school and one for upper school.
 The dining hall is therefore used for dining between 11.30 am and 1.00 pm. - Children are supervised at lunchtimes by the midday supervisors.
-This is a regular

-- team of supervisors who work in the hall. - · Midday supervisors discuss any issues which arise with a senior member if staff. - Our serving hatch is decorated with information posters about healthy living which are changed on a regular basis, and menus are displayed. - Our dining hall has a pirate theme in order to promote a positive, fun dining experience for the children.
+This is a regular team of supervisors who work in the hall. - · Midday supervisors discuss any issues which arise with a senior member if staff. - Our serving hatch is decorated with information posters about healthy living which are changed on a regular basis, and menus are displayed.